IBM/BlockchainPublicRegulationFabric-Food/README.md

 The `updateExemptedList` function is called when a `updateExemptedList` transaction is submitted by the `Regulator` to update the list of exempted Orgs ids and Product ids.

+Audience level : Intermediate Developers

+If you have an IBM cloud lite account, you can also use the Starter Plan for 30 days to do this pattern.

 ## Included Components
 * Hyperledger Fabric
 * Hyperledger Composer